 We will continue to enforce our rules in order to maintain the public's trust and confidence in barristers and the businesses we regulate.
-We aim to do this fairly, swiftly and proportionately.
-Typically we deal with around 400 conduct reports or complaints about barristers every year.
-We investigate these concerns and make decisions on instances where the professionals we regulate have not met the requirements set out in the BSB Handbook.
+We aim to concerns and make decisions on instances where the professionals we regulate have not met the requirements set out in the BSB Handbook.